Top-Ranger/harbour-reversi/README.md

    * Neural Network AI: An AI using a neural network
    * Monte Carlo AI: An AI based on the idea of the "Monte Carlo method"

+In addition there is an option to select a random AI.
+In this case, the messages of the AIs are surpressed.
+Restarting the game from the game bord will result in the same AI so you have an other chance of beat it.

 ---

 HOWTO implement an own AI/Player: